codesplinta/busser/README.md

 - `useBeforePageUnload()`: used to respond to `beforeunload` event in the browser with a message only when a condition is met.
 - `useControlKeysPress()`: used to respond to `keypress` event in the browser specifically for control keys (e.g. Enter, Tab).
 - `useHttpSignals()`: used to setup events for when async http requests are started or ended.
+- `useIsDOMElementIntersecting()`: used to determine if an intersection observer has targeted a DOM element at the intersection threshold.
 - `useTextFilteredList()`: used to filter a list (array) of things based on a search text being typed into an input.

 ### API details